 - Homecoming also saw the launch of our LET’S GO campaign, intended to fund many of the furniture and fixtures for the new building.
 By August 2016, staff and leadership had committed over $300,000 in pledges over the next two years.

-- In October 2016 site preparations continued and "curbing" began on our Newnan property.
+- October 2016 site preparations continued and “curbing” began on our Newnan property.
 Pledges and gifts surpassed the halfway point in our fundraising campaign.
-The Church at Chapel Hill also began worshipping in the East Point building in October after some renovations.
+The Church at Chapel Hill also began worshiping in the East Point building in October after some renovations.
 We hope that their many investments in the building will lead to their eventual purchase of the East Point property.